Graduates often struggle with the eternal dilemma: how to get a job without experience and experience without a job?

 go beyond academics.

-It seems difficult to boast about your credentials when you’ve only come out of school, but you have more to brag about than you think.
-Whether it’s the internship you’ve completed, extracurricular activities undertaken or the part-time job you’ve held every summer for the past four years, each of these experiences contributes to your readiness for your professional life.
+It seems complicated to boast about your credentials when you’ve only come out of school, but you have more to brag about than you think.
+Whether it’s the internship you’ve completed, extracurricular activities undertaken, or the part-time job you’ve held every summer for the past four years, each of these experiences contributes to your readiness for your professional life.

 For example, if you contribute to research that has been published in peer-reviewed journals, it carries enormous weight.
 Similarly, if your school work has been used commercially — i.e., in creative projects — you have a demonstrated track record of success.

 Summarising your key achievements should be at the top of your resume.
-Remember, composing your CV is one of the most important tasks in getting your career started, so make sure your resume captures attention quickly.
+Remember, composing your CV is one of the essential tasks in getting your career started, so make sure your resume captures your attention quickly.
 Recruiters are estimated to spend just six seconds on a resume, giving you little time to waste.

 showcase critical achievements.

-Orinthia Marks, a senior career coach and resume writer with RiseSmart, says all job seekers including graduates should answer some critical questions when emphasising their credentials.
-Such an exercise will help graduates to not only better write a resume summary but also anticipate the questions all employers will ask.
+Orinthia Marks, a senior career coach and resume writer with RiseSmart, says all job seekers, including graduates, should answer some critical questions when emphasizing their credentials.
+Such an exercise will help graduates better write a resume summary and anticipate the questions all employers will ask.

-“Knowing which accomplishments employers care about is critical to your entire job search strategy,” she says.
-“An accomplishment is something that you personally did that improved a situation, solved a problem, and/or made a contribution either in value or substance.
-Jobseekers need to highlight contributions they’ve made that exemplify their skills as a problem solver.
-My advice is to really review all of your achievements and choose the ones most relevant to your field.”
+Knowing which accomplishments employers care about is critical to your entire job search strategy.
+An accomplishment is something you did that improved a situation, solved a problem, and contributed either in value or substance.
+Jobseekers must highlight contributions they’ve made that exemplify their problem-solving skills.
+My advice is to review all of your achievements and choose the ones most relevant to your field.

 three tips for polishing your credentials.

-- solicit peer input
+solicit peer input

 Sometimes it’s the people around you who can be your best advocate.
 Ask them for input about your best qualities, your deficiencies and how to make improvements.

-- follow leading examples
+follow leading examples

 We all can use a little inspiration sometimes.
-Look for best examples of CVs, and determine if the content and format work for you.
+Look for the best examples of CVs, and determine if the content and format work for you.

-- don’t forget key words
+don’t forget keywords